-- A. Summer Adventures may include camping, bicycling, canoeing, boating, jet skiing, hiking, etc. Unit I - Open to exhibitors grades 3-7. - 1.
-Exhibit of a first aid/survival kit for a summer adventure.
+- A. Summer Adventures may include camping, bicycling, canoeing, boating, jet skiing, hiking, etc. - Unit I Open to exhibitors grades 3-7. - Exhibit of a first aid/survival kit for a summer adventure.
 Include 3x5 card listing what is included & what activity this is used for. - 2.
 Exhibit of a summer adventure.
 Include story and photos. - 3.
 Handmade item for a summer adventure.
 Include 3x5 card describing item and what it would be used for. - Any other item not listed above.

-Unit II Open to exhibitors grades 8 & above. - 5.
-Exhibit of a first aid/survival kit for a summer adventure.
+- 5. Exhibit of a first aid/survival kit for a summer adventure.
 Include 3x5 card listing what is included and what activity the kit would be used for. - 6.
 Exhibit of a summer adventure.
 Include story and photos. - 7.
 Handmade item for a summer adventure.
 Include 3x5 card describing item and what it would be used for. - 8.
 Any other exhibit not listed above.